rlama7/youtube-clone/README.md

 **Usable Navigation**

 Navigation should be easy to use on all devices.
-This oftne involves a menu that is horizontal on desktop screens but collapses into a "humburger" menu on mobile devices.
-However, for this project I've implemented horizontal scrollable menu options.
+This often involves a menu that is horizontal on desktop screens but collapses into a "humburger" menu on mobile devices.
+However, for this project I've implemented horizontal scrollable menu options on mobile devices since the menu options comprised of a long list.

 **Significance of Responsive Design in Web Development**

 ## Technologies

-The list of technologies used in this projects are:
+:gear: The list of technologies used in this projects are:

 ```
-Javascript, React, Rapid API, Material UI v5, Axios, HTML, CSS, AWS, EC2, S3, Git, GitHub, VS Code,
+Javascript, React, Rapid API, Material UI v5, Axios, HTML, CSS, AWS, AWS EC2, AWS S3, AWS Route 53, Git, GitHub, VS Code, CertBot, Virtual Hosting.
 ```

+## Deployment

+This app is available for test at [Live Demo](https://youtube-clone.ratnalama.com/).

 ## References

-This is project is possible based on following open source projects:
+:star2: This project is possible based on following open source projects:

 - React: https://react.dev/
 - React Visualized: https://react.gg/visualized